 For school sponsored field trips, accommodations will be made for safe administration of prescribed medications if the parent is unavailable to attend the school trip, the dose cannot be skipped, and the child is unable to self-administer.
 The parent/guardian gives permission to school personnel to contact the prescribing physician regarding any questions pertaining to the medication.
-The parent/guardian gives permission to the school nurse to share, with appropriate school personnel, information relative to the prescribed medication will be destroyed if not picked up within one week following termination of the order or by the last day of school.
+The parent/guardian gives permission to the school nurse to share, with appropriate school personnel, information relative to the prescribed medicine as she determines necessary for the health and safety of the child.
+Please note all medication will be destroyed if not picked up within one week following termination of the order or by the last day of school.